 4.0.
-Potential Effects of Removing Shell from Man-O-War Shoal

-Dredging shell has the potential to cause a variety of environmental consequences.
-During dredging, organisms occupying the existing shoal habitat would be affected, water quality in the area of dredging would be altered, and recreational use of the shoal would be displaced in the vicinity of the active dredge.
-Once shell has been dredged, the size and shape of the shoal will be altered, which could result in changes in use of the shoal by fish and other biota and possible changes in the characteristics of substrate in the dredged area.
+Potential Effects of Removing Shell from Man-O-War Shoal affected, water quality in the area of dredging would be altered, and recreational use of the shoal would be displaced in the vicinity of the active dredge.
+Once shell has been dredged, the size and shape of the shoal will be altered, which could result in changes in use of the shoal by fish and other biota (possibly for the better as per prior studies on dredge cuts) and the substrate at the bottom of a dredge cut will change from shell bottom to silty bottom with shell fines.
 The following sections address the possible effects.